Associate Professor, Art History & Director of Undergraduate Studies, Art History

 “Palace Architecture in Premodern China (Ming-Qing Dynasties).”
 In Oxford Bibliographies in Chinese Studies.
 Ed.
 Tim Wright.
 New York: Oxford University Press, forthcoming.

-“Buddhist Architecture in China.”
+“Buddhist Architecture in Imperial China.”
 In Oxford Bibliographies in Architecture, Planning, and Preservation.
 Ed.
 Kevin Murphy.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, 2021.

 “Architecture of China-Late (Ming-Qing Dynasties).”
 In Oxford Bibliographies in Architecture, Planning, and Preservation.
 Ed.
 Kevin Murphy.
 New York: Oxford University Press, 2020.

 Stephen Whiteman, Where Dragon Veins Meet: The Kangxi Emperor and his Estate at Rehe.
 In the Journal of Asian Studies, forthcoming 2021.

 Wen-shing Chou, Mount Wutai: Visions of a Sacred Buddhist Mountain.
 In the Journal of Ming Studies 81 (2020): 91-94.

 Jeehee Hong, Theater of the Dead: A Social Turn in Chinese Funerary Art, 1000-1400.
 In the Journal of Chinese Religions 45, no. 2 (2017): 210-212.